 Let's bring them back!

 Consider this perfect example of HTML sitemap for the New York Times .
 Not only does it link to almost every important page on the site, but it is organized by date, content format, and topic.

 10. Link to relevant new content

 Sometimes we run into this problem: publish a new service or product, and it is not going anywhere.
-No visibility, no ratings and no traffic.
+No visibility, no rankings, and no traffic.